 What are you waiting for?

 We hope that one day the world realizes just how much Armenia has to offer.
-The country is still extremely poor, and unemployment runs rampant.
-Armenia could really use an increase in tourism in this day and age.
+The country is still poor, and unemployment runs rampant.
+Armenia could really use an increase in tourism.

 We have high hopes.
 The country has every ingredient in the recipe for a popular destination.
 We are sure that, with time, it will get the attention it deserves.
-Before that happens, though, before the huge tour buses start rolling in, and the crowds start flooding this little gem, make sure to pay it a visit.
+Before that happens, make sure to pay it a visit.
 The country and the people will not disappoint.